 Duncan blew out an exasperated breath.
 “So we just sit here at the gates?
 I have heard that plague is spreading among the men.”

-Hugh somberly reported, “My lord, it’s true, the foul air is weakening the men’s blood.
-I saw soldiers digging graves two miles north of camp.”
+Hugh reported, “My lord, it’s true, the foul air is weakening the men’s blood.
+I saw soldiers digging graves a mile north of camp.”

 Their discussion was interrupted by a servant carrying a torch and clearing the way for his master, a youthful noble who pompously promenaded along the trash strewn lane as if he were a king at his court.
 He was dressed in a pale yellow silk bliaut with trumpet sleeves and a gored skirt.
 His blue striped chausses and shoes with long, pointed toes were the finest quality and the height of French fashion.

-When Alfred recognized the man’s distinctive features by the light of the torch and the glow of sunset, he blanched in shock.
-Unfortunately, that was not the reaction of Duncan, who had a propensity for cruelty which frequently caused Alfred to cringe in mortification.
+When Alfred recognized the man’s distinctive features, he blanched in shock.
+Unfortunately, that was not the reaction of Duncan, who had a propensity for cruelty, which often caused Alfred to cringe in mortification.

-“Lenton, Gisborne, look; it is the King of England.
-Do you still bear the talisman of the Conqueror, sire?”
+“Lenton, Gisborne, look: it’s the King of England.
+Do you still bear the talisman of the Conqueror, Sire?”
 Duncan laughed nastily.
 “You carry the blood of the Conqueror; are you planning to lead us to victory over Count Raymond of Toulouse?”

 A prickle of fear danced across Alfred’s skin when he observed the glittering hate in William’s eyes.
 This man had once been a crown prince, but now he was merely one of Henry Plantagenet’s many vassals.
-Alfred endeavored to redirect the conversation by courteously commenting, “My lord, we did not know that you were also here serving King Henry . . .”
-He immediately regretted his choice of words; they did not sound as conciliatory as he had intended.
+Alfred endeavored to redirect the conversation by commenting, “My lord, we did not know that you were also here serving King Henry…” He immediately regretted his choice of words; they did not sound as conciliatory as he had intended.